soundmedicine/HAPE-charter/proposal.md

 ## Technology

-1. The front-end will be built using HTML, Materialize, C#, Chart.js and Google Maps.
+1. The front-end will be built using HTML, Materialize, React.js Chart.js and Google Maps.

-2. The back-end will be built using Knex, PostgreSQL, Node.js, and Express.
+2. The back-end will be built using Knex, PostgreSQL, Node.js, C# and Express.

+* Note: if C# turns out to be problematic in the timeframe allotted, I may use Angular as a front-end framework to supplement my integration of an unfamiliar technology.